History of Sabah: Pre-15th century

 A Chinese junk in northern Borneo in Kinabatangan, photographed by Martin and Osa Johnson in 1935.
 The sultanates of Brunei and Sulu traditionally traded with Imperial China, and the presence of Chinese junks continued until British colonial times.

 During the 7th century, a settled community known as Vijayapura, a tributary to the Srivijaya empire, was thought to have been the earliest beneficiary to the Bruneian Empire existing around the northeast coast of Borneo, founded by the Funan Prince among the early coastal Dusun people.
 Another kingdom which was suspected to have existed according to Chinese records beginning the 9th century was P'o-ni, also founded by the ancient Dusun people.
 It was believed that Po-ni existed at the mouth of Brunei River and was the predecessor to the Sultanate of Brunei.

+Around 1322, the first Christian mission to arrive in northern Borneo was by the Italian Odoric of Pordenone (also mentioned variously as Odorio, Odoric or Odorico Mattiussi).
+Further, in 1567, North Borneo received another two Jesuit missionaries from the Kingdom of Portugal but was interrupted by the Dutch in 1600, and in 1587, another two Franciscan missionaries from the Spanish East Indies.
+In 1687, a Theatine missionary named Antonino Ventimiglia was commissioned by Pope Innocent XI to preach Christianity in Borneo, he further lived on the eastern coast of northern Borneo for five years, marking the further chapter of Christian missions within northern Borneo despite earlier struggles to reach the local indigenous natives.

 The Brunei Annals in 1410 mentioned about a Chinese settlement or province centring in the Kinabatangan Valley in the east coast surrounding Kinabatangan River founded by a man known as Ong Sum Ping.
 This is consistent with the recent discovery of timber coffins in the Agop Batu Tulug cave in the Kinabatangan Valley, belong to the Dusun Sukang tribe.
 The coffins, adorned with carvings believed to resemble similar cultural practices in China and Vietnam, are believed to date back from around 700 to 1,000 years ago (11th to 14th century).
 From the 14th century, the Majapahit empire expanded its influence towards Brunei and most of the coastal region of Borneo.